Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 ### Section 1.02 - Chairmen

-+ A. The chairmen shall consist of an Academic chair, Brotherhood chair, Community Service chair, Diversity, Equity, and Inclusion chair, Family and Alumni chair, Mental Wellness chair, Physical Wellness chair, Philanthropy chair, Public Relations chair, and Social chair, and any other chair appointed by the Executive Board.
++ A. The chairmen shall consist of an Academic chair; Brotherhood chair; Community Service chair; Diversity, Equity, and Inclusion chair; Family and Alumni chair; Mental Wellness chair; Physical Wellness chair; Philanthropy chair; Public Relations chair; Social chair; and any other chair appointed by the Executive Board.

 ### Section 1.03 - Chairmen Responsibilities